jonasjohansson/11.igem.se/pages/wiki/parts/parts.md

 tags: wiki
 ---

 > While working on Esther we created several new basic and composite parts listed below.
-To learn about their use and function visit our [Design page](/wiki/design/).
+To learn about their use and function [visit our Design](/wiki/design/).

 ## New basic parts